srackham/hindsite/doc/content/design-spec.md

 <body>.Body</body>
 ```

-Content and template directories can be the same, but this is not recommended
+Content and template directories can be the same, not recommended but useful for
-and is only useful for building an _example_.
+building an _example_.

 ## Design